lawlor/lawlor.github.io/index.markdown

 layout: home
 ---

-I'm a software engineer based in Dublin building back-end microservices at Personio.
-I'm also interested in localisation and languages and have built services at scale using Python, Java, React and C#.
+Software engineer based in Dublin with experience building distributed services at scale at companies like Skyscanner and Personio using technologies such as Java, Kotlin, PHP, Laravel, Spring Boot, C# and Python.